-During your first appointment, Dr. Victoria or Dr. Rodriguez can show you the proper brushing technique for your infant or toddler.
+During your first appointment, or can show you the proper brushing technique for your infant or toddler.
 As the child grows older, we will show them the proper technique as well.
 Our goal is to make education fun and enjoyable, which helps your child establish better oral hygiene habits.

 As long as they have teeth, children are at risk of tooth decay.
 Therefore, you must act proactively in preventing it.
 Many toothpastes contain fluoride, an additive meant to strengthen the enamel that baby teeth need for development.
 It's important to use a toothpaste that contains fluoride since tap water and bottled water don't always contain it.

 A dental sealant is a very thin, plastic covering that we paint over the occlusal surface of a posterior (back) tooth.
 Most of the time, we place sealants over your child's permanent molars and premolars to protect them from possible tooth decay.

 If you would like to find out more about our preventive services, our team is happy to help.
 Call 256-712-4080 to schedule your child's initial consultation today!